 Setting boundaries between your work and private online presence is a way of ensuring you maintain professionalism and effectively manage my work-life balance.

 It is also beneficial for your company to know these are your boundaries to ensure there is no misunderstandings.
 For example, before any holiday, I told my team that I would in no way be checking work emails, but if they needed an immediate answer on something urgent or crisis struck, then could text me on my private number for help.

-Let me be frank with you (I told you this was a no BS guide)… The world doesn’t revolve around you.
+Let me be frank with you… the world doesn’t revolve around you.
 Sorry.
-Your lack of presence or action does not mean the place is going to fall in to a black hole.
+Your lack of presence or action does not mean the place is going to fall into a black hole.